aws-samples/aws-secure-environment-accelerator/README.md

        - Update firewall configuration per your organizations security best practices
     4. In ca-central-1, Enable AWS SSO, Set the SSO directory to MAD, set the SSO email attrib to: \${dir:email}, create all default permission sets and any desired custom permission sets, map MAD groups to perm sets
     5. On a per role basis, you need to enable the CWL Account Selector in the Security and the Ops accounts
+23. During the installation we request required limit increases, resources dependant on these limits were not deployed
+    1. You should receive emails from support confirming the limit increases
+    2. Unfortunately, once the VPC endpoint limit is increased, it does not properly register in AWS Quota tool
+       - If and when you receive confirmation from support that the **VPC endpopint** limit in the shared network account has been increased
+       - Set `"customer-confirm-inplace"` to **true** in the config file for the limit `"Amazon VPC/Interface VPC endpoints per VPC"` in the shared network account
+    3. On the next state machine execution, resources blocked by limits should be deployed (i.e. VPC's, endpoints if you set the )
+    4. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

 **STOP HERE, YOU ARE DONE**